-NOTE 9-RETIREMENT AND SAVINGS PLAN
+NOTE 8-RETIREMENT AND SAVINGS PLAN

 Effective December 31, 2008, HSNi established the HSN, Inc. Retirement Savings Plan that qualifies under Section 401(k) of the Internal Revenue Code.
 Participating employees may contribute up to 50% of their pretax salary, up to the statutory limits.
-From the period of April 1, 2010 through December 31, 2010, HSNi contributed twenty five cents for each dollar a participant contributed in this plan of the first 6% of a participant's deferrals.
-From the period of January 1, 2009 through March 31, 2010, HSNi contributed ten cents for each dollar a participant contributed in this plan of the first 6% of a participant deferrals.
-For the year ended December 31, 2008, HSNi's employees continued to be eligible to participate in IAC's retirement and savings plan in the U.S. that qualifies under Section 401(k) of the Internal Revenue Code.
-For the year ended December 31, 2008, HSNi contributed fifty cents for each dollar a participant contributed in this plan of the first 6% of a participant's deferrals.
-HSNi's matching contribution was \$1.4 million, \$0.8 million and \$4.2 million for the years ended December 31, 2010, 2009 and 2008, respectively.
+From the period of April 1, 2010 through December 31, 2011, HSNi contributed twenty five cents for each dollar a participant contributed in this plan of the first 6% of a participant's deferrals.
+From the period of January 1, 2009 through March 31, 2010, HSNi contributed ten cents for each dollar a participant contributed in this plan of the first 6% of a participant's deferrals.
+HSNi's matching contribution was \$2.1 million, \$1.4 million and \$0.8 million for the years ended December 31, 2011, 2010 and 2009, respectively.

-NOTE 10-EARNINGS PER SHARE
+NOTE 9-EARNINGS PER SHARE

 HSNi computes basic earnings per share using the weighted average number of common shares outstanding for the period.
-HSNi computes diluted earnings per share using the treasury stock method, which includes the weighted average number of common shares outstanding for the period plus the potential dilution that could occur if various equity awards to issue common stock were exercised or restricted equity awards were vested resulting in the issuance of common stock that could share in our earnings.
+HSNi computes diluted earnings per share using the treasury stock method, which includes the weighted average number of common shares outstanding for the period plus the potential dilution that could occur if various equity awards to issue common stock were exercised or restricted equity awards were vested resulting in the issuance of common stock that could share in HSNi's earnings.